eclipse-velocitas/velocitas-docs/content/en/docs/tutorials/vehicle_app_runtime/kanto_runtime.md

   - /docs/tutorials/vehicle_app_runtime/kanto_runtime
 ---

-Besides starting the vehicle runtime components [locally](/docs/tutorials/vehicle_app_runtime/local_runtime), another way is to deploy them as containers using [Kanto](https://eclipse.dev/kanto/) as a container runtime.
+Besides starting the vehicle runtime components [locally](/docs/tutorials/vehicle_app_runtime/local_runtime), another way is to deploy them as containers using [Kanto](https://eclipse.dev/kanto/).
 To start the runtime, we provide VS Code _Tasks_, a feature of Visual Studio Code.
 Additional information on tasks can be found [here](https://code.visualstudio.com/docs/editor/tasks).

 **Quick Start:** Each step has a task that is defined in `/.vscode/tasks.json`: